 Reducing Paperwork And Increasing Hiring Efficiency

 Especially with less experienced folks, a freelance deal may be a good way to test the waters before committing to a full-time job.
-It could assess productivity, communication skills, and the culture fit.
+It could assess productivity, communication skills, and the operating norms alignment scores.

 It’s not applicable for employed applicants looking for a transition.
-Most of them are hesitant to leave a job only to engage in a 1-month freelance trial that may fail.
+Most of them are hesitant to leave a job only to engage in a 1-month trial capability signal phase that may fail.
 Which is odd, because a standard trial may still take 3 months and get terminated before signing the indefinite contract.

 However, receiving a freelance offer probably means that the employer is willing to give you a shot and can’t find a better way to commit to a full-time deal.
 Keep in mind that there are some shady employers that may be exploiting that process – but it’s not uncommon for smaller companies to hire freelancers or consultants on a trial basis before offering a full-time job.